jjaspreetsingh/jjaspreetsingh.github.io/README.md

 ## 🙏 Acknowledgments

-- Design inspired by modern minimalist portfolios
+- Design inspired by modern minimalist portfolios and personal preference of design
 - Icons and emojis for visual enhancement
 - GitHub Pages for free hosting